Personal Purchase Recommendations

-Individuals considering a computer purchase are encouraged to read hardware and software reviews in relevant trade magazines, talk with several vendors (including the PLU Bookstore), and develop clear ideas of what tasks are going to be accomplished on the computer.
+Individuals considering a computer purchase are encouraged to read hardware and software reviews in relevant trade magazines, talk with several vendors, and develop clear ideas of what tasks are going to be accomplished on the computer.
 In shopping for a particular system, ask about the availability of support for both hardware and software: is there a charge? how long will the support last? what are the hours of availability?
 In addition, talk with faculty teaching the courses for which a student is enrolled.
 Suggestions may be given for software related to a particular course.

 Computer technology changes continually, and specifications can quickly become outdated.
-PLU makes no specific endorsement of either the Windows compatible or Macintosh platforms or any specific brands of hardware or software.
+PLU makes no specific endorsement of either the Windows compatible or Apple platforms or any specific brands of hardware or software.
 The University assumes no responsibility for purchases made by persons who follow some or all of the recommendations contained herein.
-The suggested base-level configuration for new purchases of each type of system is described below.

 Windows Compatible (New Purchases)

-- CPU: Intel Core i3 processor or faster
+- CPU: Intel Core i5 processor or faster

 - Hard disk space: 250 GB or more (128 GB if SSD)